libesmtp/libESMTP/docs/certificates.md

 must have mode __0700__ or __0500__ and certificate files should be regular with mode __0400__ or __0600__.
 File status is checked using the `stat()` system call so symbolic or hard links may be used to avoid duplication where necessary.
-It is strongly reccommended that other directories, in particular `private` should have the mode __0700__ or __0500__.
+It is strongly recommended that other directories, in particular `private` should have the mode __0700__ or __0500__.

 If permissions and file ownership do not follow these rules, libESMTP ignores